Brief History of Pearce Memorial Church

 Western NY was not immune to the divisions that polarized the nation.
 The Genesee Conference of the Methodist Episcopal Church struggled with how to maintain unity while many of the leading pastors and laymen were divided over how the church should address slavery and how to maintain fidelity to the principals of John Wesley.
 Several of the leading clergy members along with laymen spoke boldly against slavery and for the principles of free seats in churches, transparency in all church business and preaching that spoke to a faith that would change peoples’ lives.
 Many of these clergy and laymen faced censure in the Genesee Conference and were eventually forced to leave the Methodist Episcopal Church.
 In August of 1860, a group of clergy and laypersons held a gathering meeting in Pekin, NY to organize “the Free Methodist Church”.

-Never content to not meet the needs of new generations, the congregation in 1963 embarked on an ambitious plan to build a new sanctuary that could seat 1500 worshippers along with office, Sunday School and Fellowship Facilities to match.
-The 1965 sanctuary was completely remodeled in 1994 and in 2001 a new addition compassing a new gym, classrooms and atrium was completed.
+Never content to not meet the needs of new generations, the congregation in 1963 embarked on an ambitious plan to build a new sanctuary that could seat 1,500 worshipers along with office, Sunday School, and Fellowship Facilities to match.
+The 1965 sanctuary was completely remodeled in 1994 and in 2001 a new addition compassing a new gym, classrooms, and atrium was completed.

-All of these building projects from 1886 to the present are a response to the call to serve the community and make disciples.
-Pearce Memorial Church takes seriously the commitment to serve our region through its weekly Pre-School and Daycare programs as well as our commitment to serve our world through a vibrant missions’ program that supports missionaries, clean water projects, disaster relief programs and many other activities to bring our world to Christ.
-Locally, Pearce Church is involved in a host of efforts to bring assistance to our neighbors through the Food Pantry, Stephen Ministry which is a ministry of listening, ministries for those who grieve.
-Our children and our young people are led by dedicated staff members who seek to mentor “Christ followers” by leading them in worship, Bible study, missions’ activities and fellowship.
+All of these building projects, from 1886 to the present, are a response to the call to serve the community and make disciples.
+Pearce Memorial Church takes seriously the commitment to serve our region through its weekly Pre-School and Daycare programs as well as our commitment to serve our world through a vibrant mission program that supports missionaries, clean water projects, disaster relief programs, and many other activities to bring our world to Christ.
+Locally, Pearce Church is involved in a host of efforts to bring assistance to our neighbors through the Food Pantry, Stephen Ministry (which is a ministry of listening), and ministries for those who grieve.
+Our children and our young people are led by dedicated staff members who seek to mentor “Christ followers” by leading them in worship, Bible study, mission activities, and fellowship.